jhale/accelerating-python/chapters/part2.md

 ## Accelerating with numba

 Numba can just-in-time compile most Python code into highly optimised machine code.
-Technically, it transforms Python code to LLVM assembly code which can represent all high-level languages cleanly - highly optimised compilers for C, C++, Fortran and Rust already exist targetting LLVM.
+It is particularly effective compiling code with 'tight loops' like the matrix matrix multiplcation we've just seen.
+Numba compiles in a sequence of steps, where it transforms Python code to the Numba intermediate representation, and then it transforms this into LLVM assembly code which can represent all high-level languages cleanly.
 The LLVM compiler then transforms LLVM to machine code.

-Using `numba` is relatively straighforward.
-We can just-in-time compile our function using the `@jit` decorator:
+Although the underlying transformations are complex, using `numba` is relatively straighforward.
+We just-in-time compile our function by applying the `@jit` decorator:

 ```{code-cell}
 import numba